ChisholmKyle/FsmTemplateC/README.md

 and have a look at the output source and header files generated in the newly-created subdirectory fsm_example.
 Note that the `python3` command calls python 3.x and may be different on your machine.

 You can also run a basic [turnstile state machine](https://en.wikipedia.org/wiki/Finite-state_machine#Example:_coin-operated_turnstile).
 The initial skeleton code is generated from the script [turnstile_example.py](example/turnstile_example.py).
 The skeleton code was modified to add the appropriate functionality and a complete C code example can be complied from the [example/turnstile_complete](example/turnstile_complete) folder.
-Assuming `gcc` is installed, compile and run the C code from a terminal as follows:
+Assuming `make` and `gcc` are installed, compile and run the C code from a terminal as follows:

     cd turnstile_complete
-    gcc -std=c99 fsm_turnstile.c turnstile.c && ./a.out
+    make && ./turnstile

 The standard terminal output should look like